 You made humanity in your image and likeness.

-Spirit of life, help us and all your people to live as the holy people you made us to be.
+Spirit of justice, help us and all your people to seek respect for the dignity of all people and work to protect the common good.

 We ask this through Christ our Lord.
 Amen.